turingschool/mod-0-curriculum/back-end/methods.md

 ## Check For Understanding

-Complete the tasks in <a href="https://github.com/turingschool/methods_cfu_am0" target="blank">this repository</a>.
-Submit your copy of the repository to the submission form.
+- Complete the tasks in <a href="https://github.com/turingschool/methods_cfu_am0" target="blank">this repository</a>.
+- Add a link to your respository under a new section of your Mod 0 Gist called `Methods`.

 <br>